4 Helpful Considerations When Choosing Between the Best Outboard Motors

 Things To Do After Every Boating Trip

 Flush out the engine.
-Even if you’ve avoided saltwater seas and have only been boating in freshwater lakes.
+Even if you've avoided saltwater seas and have only been boating in freshwater lakes, it's important to do this to get rid of dirt or lake algae.

 Spray an anti-corrosive coating once you have wiped down all the parts.
 You should also use a lubricant on all the moving parts.